Training structure

 - Discover the landscapes of the Causse Méjean.

-- Understand the specific missions of the Cévennes National Park and its scientific knowledge acquisition policy.
+- Understand the specific characteristics of the missions of the Cévennes National Park and its scientific policy for acquiring knowledge.

-- Study the example of vultures in the Causses, the capercaillie and the beaver in the CNP, and the chamois in the Gorges du Tarn.
+- Study the example of vultures in the Causses, capercaillies and beavers in the PNC, and chamois in the Gorges du Tarn.

-- Work in 3 sub-groups on different scientific and ethical themes.
+- Conduct individual work in three subgroups on different scientific and ethical topics.

-- Study bird migration and Mediterranean coastal ecosystems.
+- Study bird migration and ecosystems along the Mediterranean coast.

 - Practicing urban ecology.

-- Discover the fauna of the Mediterranean scrublands, with daytime hikes along the Buèges (entomofauna discovery) and evening hikes (bat and/or moth and nocturnal orthopteran evenings)".
+- Discover the wildlife of the Mediterranean scrubland, with daytime hikes along the Buèges river (discovering the insect fauna) and evening hikes (bat and/or moth and nocturnal orthopteran watching).

 Evolutionary Biology 2